kshedden/stats206/introds/content/topics/types_of_data.md

 A key property of an ordinal value is that the increments between adjacent categories cannot always be taken to have equal magnitudes.
-For example, we do not know whether the difference between "neither agree nor disagree" and "somewhat disagree" is equivalent in meaning to the difference between "somewhat disagree" and "strongly disagree", even though these are both pairs of adjacent categories.
+For example, we do not know whether the difference between "neither agree nor disagree" and "somewhat disagree" is equivalent to the difference between "somewhat disagree" and "strongly disagree", even though these are both pairs of adjacent categories.